Klooks Kleek: Rhythm and blues

-In 1963 the promoters became aware of a burgeoning scene in blues and RnB, which arrived at Klooks Kleek in the shape of Georgie Fame and the Blue Flames.
-The band played a mix of Louis Jordan, soft soul, funk and even vocal versions of bebop numbers such “Parker’s Blues”.
-Their first appearance at KK was on a scheduled jazz night.
-They opened the Tuesday RnB nights on 10 September 1963 and performed a further twenty-one times, continuing to appear at this small venue even after having two No 1 chart singles.
-Their manager, Rik Gunnell, allowed them to work for “peanuts” because the band liked the ambience.
+In 1963, the promoters became aware of a burgeoning scene in blues and R&B, which arrived at Klooks Kleek in the shape of Georgie Fame and the Blue Flames.
+The band played a mix of Louis Jordan, soft soul, funk, and even vocal versions of bebop numbers such "Parker's Blues".
+Their first appearance at the club was on a scheduled jazz night.
+They opened the Tuesday R&B nights on 10 September 1963 and performed a further 21 times, continuing to appear at this small venue even after having two No. 1 chart singles.
+Their manager, Rik Gunnell, allowed them to work for "peanuts" because the band liked the ambience.

-Appearing regularly in rotation with Fame were the Graham Bond Organisation.
-Apart from the prodigious musical skills of the leader on keyboards and saxes, the rhythm section was Ginger Baker and Jack Bruce.
-Guitarist John McLaughlin (“Mahavishnu Orchestra”) was also a member of GBO.
+Appearing regularly in rotation with Fame were the Graham Bond Organisation (GBO).
+Apart from the leader, Graham Bond, on keyboards and saxophones, the rhythm section comprised Ginger Baker and Jack Bruce.
+Guitarist John McLaughlin (of the Mahavishnu Orchestra) was also a member of the GBO.

-By the beginning of 1964, RnB nights had become so successful that an additional Monday session was introduced.
-Georgie and the Blue Flames opened on 13 April that year to a full house.
-Monday nights proved not to be viable and on 1 April 1965, Thursday became the second club night.
-Zoot Money who was already on the way to becoming a club legend, opened.
+By the beginning of 1964, R&B nights had become so successful that an additional Monday session was introduced.
+Georgie Fame and the Blue Flames opened on 13 April that year to a full house.
+Monday nights proved not to be viable, and on 1 April 1965, Thursday became the second club night.
+Zoot Money, who was already on the way to becoming a club legend, opened.
 The last Monday session took place on 26 July 1965; Thursdays endured until November 1969.
-Also appearing in the early sixties was Rufus Thomas ("Walking the Dog").
+Also appearing in the early '60s was Rufus Thomas ("Walking the Dog").

-Most Appearances
+Most appearances

-The Mike Cotton Sound's forty-five appearances were made mostly on Thursdays when they were effectively the house band.
+The Mike Cotton Sound's 45 appearances were made mostly on Thursdays when they were effectively the house band.

-Graham Bond made thirty-nine appearances under the RnB banner and a further four as a modern-jazz artist.
+Graham Bond made 39 appearances under the R&B banner and a further four as a modern-jazz artist.

-Zoot Money and The Big Roll Band performed thirty-four times.
-They were the Club's most popular attraction.
+Zoot Money and his Big Roll Band performed 34 times.
+They were the club's most popular attraction.

 John Mayall brought many future stars through his various bands.
-He appeared thirty-three times and did much to foster interest in blues nationwide.
+He appeared 33 times and did much to foster interest in blues nationwide.

-Georgie Fame and The Blue Flames played twenty-two times within the first two years of RnB at Kooks Kleek.
-Commercial success then took them into larger venues, but spin-off bands, e.g. The Night-Timers who played twenty-one gigs, kept the genre going at smaller clubs like the Kleek.
+Georgie Fame and the Blue Flames played 22 times within the first two years of R&B at Klooks Kleek.
+Commercial success then took them into larger venues, but spin-off bands (e.g., the Night-Timers, who played 21 gigs) kept the genre going at smaller clubs like Klooks.